maxwellb/okaysql/docs/developer-guide/syntax-reference.rst

 2. ``KEY`` must be set to a column of type ``VARCHAR`` aka ``STRING``.

 If these conditions are not met, then the results of aggregations and joins may be incorrect.
 However, if your data doesn't meet these requirements, you can still use KSQL with a few extra steps.
 The following section explains how.

+Table-table joins can be joined only on the ``KEY`` field, and one-to-many (1:N) joins aren't supported.

 What To Do If Your Key Is Not Set or Is In A Different Format
 -------------------------------------------------------------